If you find the text too small to read on this website, press the CTRL button and,

 For most of my working life I have leaped out of bed each morning to embrace a new challenge, and here I saw both a new challenge and an opportunity to leave my mark on the world, and, yes, since this was a religious college, to give something back at the end of a fortunate life, and so I took on this almost impossible task for an almost 'pro bono' fee.

-I still had my own Canberra Computer Accounting Systems to run, but soon realised that to keep John XXIII College afloat, let alone turn it around, would take all my waking hours and become a "live-in" job.
+I still had my own Canberra Computer Accounting Systems to run, but soon realised that to keep John XXIII College afloat, let alone turn it around, it would take all my waking hours and become a "live-in" job.

 As in any failing organisation, what good staff there may have been before had already jumped ship, leaving me with a handful of idle staff whom I sacked together with all the profiteering contractors.
 I then hired a very small and very dedicated team of people with whose help I was able to fully refurbish the run-down college, pay off all its debts within three years, and make it one of the ANU's colleges of choice.